Der Schrei der Natur (The Scream of Nature) by Edvard Munch

 The Scream of Nature is a painting produced in 1893 by Norwegian artist Edvard Munch.

-One of the most moving expressionistic statements, well-known as The Scream or The Cry and has considered to be the most reminisced in modern art.
+One of the most moving expressionistic statements, well-known as The Scream or The Cry and has considered being the most reminisced in modern art.

 The work can be viewed at National Gallery, Oslo, Norway.